KBR, Inc.: Formation of KBR, Inc.

 Halliburton announced on April 5, 2007, that it had separated from KBR, which had been its contracting, engineering, and construction unit as a part of the company for 44 years.
 On November 16, 2006, KBR shares were offered for the public in an initial public offering with shares priced at $17.
 The shares closed up more than 22 percent to $20.75 a share on the first trading day.

 Growth

 In May 2019, the company introduced new branding.
 At the end of 2023, KBR released KCap, a decarbonization technology offered in partnership with Hindustan Petroleum Corporation Ltd (HPCL), India.

 As of 2024, the company supports various NASA programs, educational institutions, international partner space agencies, and commercial partners.

+Spin-off of Mission Technology Solutions business as Trinzic

-In September 2025, KBR’s board of directors approved the spin-off of the company’s government services segment, Mission Technology Solutions (MTS).
-MTS is set to become a new, independent publicly-traded company by mid-to-late 2026.
-After the spinoff, KBR will still operate its sustainable technology business.
+In September 2025, KBR’s board of directors approved the spin-off of the company’s government services division, Mission Technology Solutions (MTS).
+MTS is set to become a new, independent publicly-traded company on January 4, 2027.
+After the spinoff, the company's sustainable technology business will continue to operate as KBR.

+In June 2026, Michael LaRouche was named President and CEO and Nicholas Veasey was named Executive Vice President and CFO of the spin-off.
+On July 30, 2026, KBR announced the new company would operate under the name Trinzic.